afarof/python-stuff/README.md

 # python-stuff
-For python exercises and projects related to learning
+For small python projects done on my own for practice, as well as a few exercises done in the context of a class